 CoachMe

-Each set of images is accompanied by three instructional prompts, each generated by a different model: CoachMe, LLaMA, and GPT-4o, providing their predicted guidance based on the visual content.
+Each set of images is accompanied by three instructional prompts, each generated by a different model—CoachMe, LLaMA, and GPT-4o—providing predicted instruction based on the motion video.

 How can an AI model coach intense sport?